MatteoTanziCodes/WSPass/CURRENT_STATUS.md

 The repository currently supports a working planning rail and a working implementation issue-sync rail.
 It now also supports a working repo-resolution rail for attaching to an existing downstream repo or creating a new one.
 It also includes a first-stage dashboard and a dedicated decomposition rail between architecture and issue sync.
+The dashboard enforces pipeline gates, surfaces execution errors with workflow links, and includes a pipeline progress timeline.
+The decomposition state machine is complete and all four statuses are in use: `not_started`, `draft`, `approved`, and `synced`.

 The intended user input surface is intentionally small:

 - PRD text
+- optional org constraints YAML
 - whether the target repo exists already
 - new repo name if the repo does not exist
 - new repo visibility if the repo does not exist